What is Eczema?

 Atopy is primarily genetically inherited which means that atopy runs in families.
 Despite this, some children from atopic families never develop eczema, asthma or hay fever.
 Furthermore, children with no family history of atopy can suffer from any of these atopic conditions.

-Dry skin is a sign of reduced function of the skin as a barrier.
-Therefore, any external factors that make the skin even drier can make eczema more difficult to manage:
+Chronically dry skin is a sign of impaired skin barrier function.
+Therefore, any external factors that make the skin drier can make eczema more difficult to manage:

-- Hot or cold weather conditions (see below)
+- Hot or cold weather conditions (see climate section below).

 - Limit showers or baths to once per day and try to make them brief.